FIRST PERSON v THIRD PERSON IN ACADEMIC WRITING

 In what circumstances is it appropriate to use subjective language?

 There are occasions where subjective language may be appropriate, in which case the first person in used, as indicated in the following examples.

 Subjective: As part of the training course, I was required to interview 50 participants.

 Objective: Fifty participants were interviewed as part of this course.

 It can be argued that subjective language is better here as it explains the task assigned to the writer, whereas the objective format does not give this information.

 Similarly, in the following example, subjective language is more appropriate:

 Subjective: We experienced much disappointment when our team’s attempt to obtain volunteers for our project failed.

 Objective: No volunteers were obtained for the project.

-It can be seen from the above that the decision whether to use first person or third person usually depends on whether the language is subjective or objective.
-Moreover, since objective language is generally preferred in academic writing, it is more usual to use the third person.
-Nevertheless, there is an increasing acceptance of using the first person, where appropriate.
-However, writers of academic work would be wise to consult their tutors and the style guide of their university before they make any decision on the use of personal pronouns.
+The decision whether to use the first person or third person usually depends on whether the language is subjective or objective.
+Because objective language is generally preferred in academic writing, it is more usual to use the third person.
+Nevertheless, there is an increasing acceptance of the use of the first person, where appropriate.
+However, writers of academic work are advised to consult their tutors and their university style guide before they make any decision on the use of personal pronouns.